vaish73/ProjectStack/README.md

 ## 🤝 Join the Mission — We're Open for Collaborators!

-Whether you're a developer, designer or just a curious learner — if the vision of CampusCollab excites you, we’d love to have you onboard.
+Whether you're a developer, designer or just a curious learner — if the vision of ProjectStack excites you, we’d love to have you onboard.

 # 💡 What You’ll Get